alexanderklochko/LearnDevOps/jenkins/readme.md

 ###### 1.2) Configuration Dynamic agent:

-Configuration Dynamic agent possibly with this code-clock in Jenkinsfile:
+Configuration Dynamic agent possibly with this code-bclock in Jenkinsfile:

    ```js
     pipeline {